wp-plugins/simple-slideshow/readme.txt

 In the *media uploader*, go to the *Gallery* tab.
 There, drag the images up and down to put them in the order you'd like them to be shown in (top to bottom).
 When you're done, press *Save all changes*, and the new order will be shown when you reload the post containing the slideshow.

+= What's all this about different Cycle versions? =

+Simple Slideshow supports two versions of the Cycle plugin - `Cycle All` and `Cycle Lite`.
+If you're only looking to have your photos fade into one another, `Cycle Lite` is fine for you - plus, it's a smaller file, so it will download faster for your users.
+If you're looking for a fancier image transition, you'll need to load the `Cycle All` plugin.

+= How do I use fancier image transitions? =

+If you'd like to use one of the transitions listed (here)[http://jquery.malsup.com/cycle/browser.html], all you have to do is set the *Cycle Version* option (in the *Settings* menu) to *All*.
+Then you can set the transition effect like any other option - set a default one on the *Settings* menu, and then customize it on a per-slideshow basis if you'd like.

 = I want to improve/change/work on/modify Simple Slideshow =